druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 ```

 Mean-variance optimization is a useful framework.
 I tend to think markets are boundedly efficient, and efficient-market maximalists have done investors a disservice by overselling moderrn portfolio theory.
-Beyond the forms of the [efficient market hypothesis](https://www.investopedia.com/ask/answers/032615/what-are-differences-between-weak-strong-and-semistrong-versions-efficient-market-hypothesis.asp#:~:text=The%20strong%20form%20version%20of,an%20advantage%20on%20the%20market.), here are 3 important fallacies that sometimes get taught.
+Beyond the forms of the [efficient market hypothesis](https://www.investopedia.com/ask/answers/032615/what-are-differences-between-weak-strong-and-semistrong-versions-efficient-market-hypothesis.asp#:~:text=The%20strong%20form%20version%20of,an%20advantage%20on%20the%20market.), here are 3 important fallacies (or at least oversimplifications) that sometimes get taught.

 1. *Betas (or factors) are all that matters.* If you assume that factors capture all the correlations between stocks, and the unsystematic risk of one stock is always uncorrelated with the risk of other stocks, then with a sufficent number of stocks, the unsystematic risk cancels out and all that's left is beta.
 In practice, this is a bad assumption, especially at times of market stress.
 No factor model can never capture all the underlying real-world correlations and potential correlations, many of which are never realized.
 For instance, if California tumbles into the sea, a lot of stocks that previously had low correlations will be highly correlated.
 First of all, because California exposure was not previously a factor but now suddenly is.
 And secondly because in a big market discontinuity correlations tend to go to one.
 The discontinuity overwhelms everything else, traders trade what there is a market for and not what is specifically impacted by news, and betas tend not to sway them.
 The modeled risk of a portfolio should be viewed as a lower bound in a normal market where the present is like the past.